oicr-gsi/shesmu/language.md

 tuple or a JSON blob when accessing a JSON blob.
 If _field_ is not in the named tuple, an error occurs.
 If _field_ is not in the JSON blob (or applied to a scalar or array), the result is a JSON `null` value.

+The _expr_ can also be an optional of a named tuple or JSON object.
+If it is, the result will be an optional of the appropriate type.

 ### Terminals
 #### Date Literal